 There are 5 basic steps for starting a new Study Away Program.
+Please click on this link.

 To allow sufficient planning time for a new Study Away Program, it is best to start the process at least 18 months prior to the estimated Program departure date.